From BR Bullpen

 "El Hombre Hit" paced the 1972-1973 Serie Nacional with 95 hits for Matanzas.
 In the Cuban All-Star Series that year, he led with 12 hits.
 He batted .364 in the 1973 Amateur World Series, which he led with nine steals for the victorious Cubans.

-The lightweight flyhawk batted .275 in the 1974 Central American and Caribbean Games but led with four steals to help Cuba win Gold.
+The lightweight flyhawk batted .275/.362/.275 in the 1974 Central American and Caribbean Games but stole 3 bases in 4 tries and scored 8 runs in 9 games to help Cuba win Gold.
+He tied for 4th in steals (A History of Cuban Baseball lists him tied for first with 4, but the 1974 Central American and Caribbean Games Final Report says tied for 4th with 3).
+He also had 14 putouts, one assist and no errors in right, giving him the most chances of any outfielder who played error-free ball in the event.
 Playing for Citricultores, he led the 1974-1975 Serie Nacional with 14 stolen bases.
 He fell to .190 in the 1975 Pan American Games but Cuba still claimed a Gold Medal; brother Fernando joined him on Cuba's squad.

 Wilfredo hit .365 for the 1975-1976 Citricultores for his third Serie Nacional batting title; he also led the loop in hits (62) and stolen bases (12).
 He then led the 1976 Series Selectivas with 66 hits, 6 triples and 18 swipes for Matanzas.
 He batted .381 in the 1976 Amateur World Series, won by Cuba.